bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operators.md

 # &lt;file content&gt; contains &lt;string&gt; : boolean

-Returns `True` if the string is located in the content provided.
+Returns `True` if the string can be found in the file content.
+This text search is case sensitive.

+Examples for a file named "example.txt" whose content is "foo bar".

+{% qna %}
+Q: content of file "example.txt" contains "foo"
+A: True
+{% endqna %}

+{% qna %}
+Q: content of file "example.txt" contains "Foo"
+A: False
+{% endqna %}

 # &lt;fileset version record&gt; &lt; &lt;string&gt; : boolean